Jacques Presser: Postwar

-Historical contributions
+Historical contributions and other works

 One of Presser's most significant works was his extensive biography of Napoleon Bonaparte, first published in 1946.
 In contrast to the common hagiographies of the French emperor, Presser is quite critical of the personality and the political and military activity of Napoleon.
 Already in the introduction to the book, Presser makes quite clear that one of his main intentions is to try to dispel various euphemisms and legends about Napoleon.
 Presser depicts him as a ruthless autocrat and the axis of a group of marauders, his marshals.
 Napoleon comes to the fore as the organizer of the first modern dictatorship, which became an example for all later dictatorships.
 The book also contains extensive chapters on the pillars in French society which he used to strengthen his rule: Propaganda, Police & Justice, the Church, Education and (of course) the Army.
 Finally, Presser describes the legends about Napoleon in various countries.
 (The work is available only in Dutch and in German.)

 Commissioned by Elsevier Publishers in 1941, Presser wrote a comprehensive history of the United States and completed the first version while in hiding.
 A reworked edition came out in 1949.
 Shortly after the Second World War, there was a lot of interest in US history in the Netherlands.
 The book is rich in its descriptions, anecdotes and details.
 The writer explicitly sympathizes with the 'underdogs' in American history: the native Americans, the unfree immigrants ('indentured servants'), the Afro-Americans and the poor.
 At the occasion of the 200th anniversary of the US Declaration of Independence in 1976, a fourth, revised and updated edition was published with a postscript on the period after 1965 by the expert Professor Rob Kroes.
 Since the book was mainly intended to serve the Dutch reading public, it was never translated.